AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-close-review-task.md

     >[!NOTE]
     >
-    > You can access the **Task Details** page for a more comprehensive view of a review task.
+    > You can access the **Task Details** page to manage the review task.
 To do this, select **Open task details** from the Options menu of any active review task.
-This opens the task details in the Projects console.
+This opens task details in the Projects console.

     ![](images/task-details-selection-author-view.png)
 3. Select the **Task comments** icon to access and review the task level comments added by the Reviewer.